-When entering data, use the Brewer's Calculator to get an adjusted gravity reading.
+When entering data, use a gravity adjustment calculator to get an adjusted gravity reading.
 Otherwise, your values may be inaccurate.

 In order to get the Lower and Upper FG values, you first need the attenuation range of the yeast strain you are using.
 For this example, we're using Wyeast 1056.
 From the manufacturer's website, we can easily find the range.

 Upper Attenuation = .77

 Upper FG = [(OG - 1) x (1 - Lower Attenuation)] + 1